The PhD Program in Anthropology

 - PhD thesis.

 Graduate-level courses in anthropology are taught as seminars, rarely exceeding ten students.
 This provides ample opportunity for faculty-student interaction.
 They are meant to broaden and deepen the candidates knowledge of the discipline and to assist them in beginning to focus on their thesis research.
-Depending on one level of background preparation, full-time PhD students are normally required to complete between two and four courses during the first two semesters of the program.
+Depending on one level of background preparation, full-time PhD students are normally required to complete four courses during the first two semesters of the program.

 (2) Second Language Exam